tymyrddin/blue/source/docs/active/honeyclients/honeyclients.md

 | High-interaction	 | Deep forensic analysis	 | Slow, risky, easily detected	 | Research, APT tracking    |
 | Low-interaction	  | Fast, scalable, safer	  | May miss subtle attacks	      | Large-scale malware scans |

-*High-interaction honeyclients are like undercover cops—great intel, but one wrong move and they’re compromised.*
+*High-interaction honeyclients are like undercover cops.
+Great intel, but one wrong move and they’re compromised.*

 ## Thug: The Python menace

-[Thug](https://github.com/buffer/thug) is a low-interaction honeyclient designed to emulate browser behaviour and visit suspicious URLs safely (well—safer than using your actual browser).
+[Thug](https://github.com/buffer/thug) is a low-interaction honeyclient designed to emulate browser behaviour and visit suspicious URLs safely (that is, safer than using your actual browser).
 It simulates the fetching and rendering of malicious web pages, identifying exploit attempts without getting itself entirely owned in the process.

 * Emulates browsers (IE, Chrome, even user-agent quirks).
-* Detects exploits (Java, Flash, PDF—all the classics).
+* Detects exploits (Java, Flash, PDF, all the classics).
 * Logs everything (because if you’re visiting malware hubs, you’d better take notes).

-Thug isn’t a full browser sandbox—it doesn’t execute binaries or launch browsers—but it’s a lightweight, scriptable way to observe malicious behaviour at arm’s length.
+Thug isn’t a full browser sandbox, it doesn’t execute binaries or launch browsers, but it’s a lightweight, scriptable way to observe malicious behaviour at arm’s length.
 It’s particularly useful when you want just enough context to spot a threat, without deploying full dynamic analysis suites.